 The Arthur Rank Centre has a website of resources for this time: https://arthurrankcentre.org.uk/together-apart/

-If you would like to send anything to be included in this weekly newsletter, please email it to the vicar email@example.com by Thursday evening.
+If you would like anything to be included in this weekly newsletter, please email it to the vicar email@example.com by Thursday evening.

 This newsletter will replace the pew sheet and